-We study extremal, rotating black holes in four-dimensional Einstein–Maxwell–axion (EMA) theory through a combined near-horizon and bulk analysis.
-At the level of the near-horizon extremal geometry (NHEG), using the entropy function formalism, we prove that regular rotating attractors with axionic hair exist only for configurations that are purely electrically or purely magnetically charged; regular rotating dyonic attractors are excluded by the axion equation of motion, a result that we established perturbatively and non‑perturbatively within the NHEG system.
-On the global side, we construct families of asymptotically flat, rotating extremal EMA black holes that interpolate to the electric NHEG branch, confirming that horizon data are fixed by extremization of the entropy function and decoupled from asymptotic moduli in line with the attractor mechanism.
+We study extremal, rotating black holes in four-dimensional Einstein-Maxwell-axion (EMA) theory through a combined near-horizon and bulk analysis.
+At the level of the near-horizon extremal geometry (NHEG), using the entropy-function formalism, we prove that regular rotating attractors with axionic hair exist only for configurations that are purely electrically or purely magnetically charged; regular rotating dyonic attractors are excluded by the axion equation of motion, a result that we established perturbatively and non‑perturbatively within the NHEG system.
+On the global side, we construct families of asymptotically flat, rotating extremal EMA black holes that interpolate to the electric NHEG branch, confirming that horizon data are fixed by extremization of the entropy-function and decoupled from asymptotic moduli in line with the attractor mechanism.

 \blfootnote{E-mail: {\tt etevaldo.s.costa@ua.pt}}

 \customrule

 \customrule